Ford-Cosworth EC / ED engine: Details

 The development of the ED was led by Cosworth engineer Stewart Banks.
 While Cosworth had redesigned the works engine EC (or ECA) from scratch, the ED was a mere further development of the old customer engine HB.

 The displacement of the ED was 2995 cm³.
 Cosworth did not provide precise information on the bore and stroke.
 The ED was an eight-cylinder V-engine with a cylinder bank angle of 75 degrees.
 Each bank of cylinders had two overhead camshafts.
 There were two intakes and two exhaust valves for each cylinder, which were reset pneumatically.
 At 595 mm, the ED was just as long as the HB, but 15 mm shorter than the EC, which had a comparatively large bore and was therefore longer.
 The overall height of the ED (542 mm) exceeded that of the compact EC by 27 mm and that of the HB by 20 mm.
 Although Cosworth also used expensive materials such as titanium, magnesium, and plastics for the ED, its weight was 500 grams more than the EC.
 The electronics came regularly from Cosworth.
 The only difference was for the engines intended for Minardi: they received control electronics from Magneti Marelli.
 Minardi's engines were therefore also referred to internally as EDM.
 The power output of the ED was low.
-Initially, they gave off between 580 and 590 hp.
+Initially, they produced between 580 and 590 hp, this being a substantially lower specific output than the previous 725hp 3.5 litre HB.
+Scaling the capacity reduction from HB to EC gives an expected power of over 620hp.
 This made them the weakest engines in the starting field.
 They remained so until the end of 1997, even if output increased gradually over the next few years.